jealob/react-express/README.md

 * Save data using mongoDB

 ## How it works
 * Users can search articles based on key words and approximate date range.
 The app takes the user input from client side and route request to the backend express server that makes an external API request using NPM request package.
 The json response is then manipulated and rendered using a react component.
-Users can also save and  delete articles.
+Users can also save and  delete articles.\
+App is hosted on github pages on [here](https://jealobnytscrubber.herokuapp.com/).